Card Under Box by James Brown

 Cons

-• Some moves demand practice to perfect
+• Some moves are challenging and require dedication to perfect

 Effect